 What's the best way to start learning about wine?

-You have a month to travel on a shoestring.
-Where would you go?
+With a month to travel on a shoestring, where would you go?

 To Panzano in Chianti, Italy for harvest at Fontodi Winery.